Space Age: Foundational developments to suborbital spaceflights

 Some vehicles reached suborbital space much earlier than the launch of Sputnik.
 In June 1944, a German V-2 rocket became the first manmade object to enter space, albeit only briefly.
 In March 1926 American rocket pioneer Robert H. Goddard launched the world's first liquid fuel rocket but it did not reach outer space.

-Since Germans undertook the sub-orbital V-2 rocket flight in secrecy, it was not initially public knowledge.
+Since the Germans undertook the sub-orbital V-2 rocket flight in secrecy, it was not initially public knowledge.
 Also, the German launches, as well as the subsequent sounding rocket tests performed in both the United States and the Soviet Union during the late 1940s and early 1950s, were not considered significant enough to define the start of the space age because they did not reach orbit.
-A rocket powerful enough to reach orbit could also be used as an intercontinental ballistic missile, that could deliver a warhead to any location on Earth.
+A rocket powerful enough to reach orbit could also be used as an intercontinental ballistic missile that could deliver a warhead to any location on Earth.
 Some commentators claim this is why the orbital standard is commonly used to define when the space age began.